University of Oklahoma Logo

 University of Oklahoma Emblem

 The university chose the Adobe Garamond Pro typeface for its visual identity signs.
-It is officially recommended.
-But Bank Gothic and Futura fonts are used along with it.
+It is officially recommended, but Bank Gothic and Futura fonts are used alongside it.

-In terms of color design, crimson in two shades – dark and light – is considered predominant.
-Therefore, in one version, it is closer to the color of burgundy (with a reddish hue), in the other – to marsala (with an admixture of brown).
+Regarding color design, crimson in two shades – dark and light – is predominant.
+Therefore, in one version, it is closer to the color of burgundy (with a reddish hue), and in the other – to mar, lit is closer a (with an admixture of brown).